Chapter 8: Redemption: Development

-The episode was directed by Taika Waititi and written by Jon Favreau.
+Lucasfilm and Disney announced the development of a new live action Star Wars series that would be released for their streaming service Disney+ in November 2017.
+The series would be focused in the Mandalorians exploring the "scum and villainy" of the Star Wars universe taking place five years the events of the film Return of the Jedi (1983).
+The series would later reveal its official title The Mandalorian alongside the official premise.
+Lucasfilm president Kathleen Kennedy saw the opportunity of the series to allow a diverse group of writers and directors to create their own Star Wars stories.
+In March 2018, John Favreau was hired by Lucasfilm to be the head writer of the series, while Taika Waititi was announced to direct an episode for the series by October.
+The executive producers of the series include Kennedy, Favreau, Dave Filoni and Colin Wilson.
+The first season's eight episode titled "Chapter 8: Redemption", was written by Favreau, and was released on Disney+ on December 27, 2019.

+Writing

+The episode's storyline focuses on the relationship between the Mandalorian and the Child which is heavily inspired to the comic book manga Lone Wolf and Cub, which follows a similar storyline where the protagonist Ogami Ittō is forced to travel with his child on a dangerous journey with his baby child Daigorō.
+Favreau developed the story to follow the Mandalorian's struggle to taking care of the Child, until this episode where he finally accepts the role of fatherhood, after the Armorer tasks him to take care of the child as part of his creed or take him to the Jedis.
+The final scene for the episode, reveals that Moff Gideon has the darksaber, as Favreau intends to create a rivalry between Gideon and the Mandalorian.
+The episode marks as the live-action debut of the darksaber, after being previously introduced only in the animated series Star Wars: The Clone Wars and Star Wars Rebels.

 Casting

 The co-starring actors cast for this episode are Taika Waititi as the voice of IG-11, Giancarlo Esposito as Moff Gideon, Gina Carano as Cara Dune, Carl Weathers as Greef Karga, and Emily Swallow as the Armorer.
-Swallow previously appeared in Chapter 1: The Mandalorian and Chapter 3: The Sin, but was credited as a guest star.
+Swallow previously appeared in "Chapter 1: The Mandalorian" and "Chapter 3: The Sin", but was credited as a guest star.
 Additional guest starring actors cast for this episode include Jason Sudeikis and Adam Pally as two bike scout troopers, Aidan Bertola as young Din Djarin, Alexandra Manea as Din Djarin's mother, Bernard Bullen as Din Djarin's father, and Brendan Wayne as a Mandalorian warrior.
 Wayne and Lateef Crowder are credited as stunt doubles for the Mandalorian.
 Rio Hackford is credited as performance artist IG-11, while Gene Freeman and Lauren Mary Kim are credited as stunt doubles for Greef Karga and the Armorer.
 "The Child" was performed by various puppeteers.